kshbarge/kshbarge/README.md

 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)

 NC News is a CRUD app designed to mimic the experience of a user on a social media site such as Reddit.
 It was created as part of the Northcoders bootcamp, and has a production version hosted that you can navigate and interact with.
 I'll be continually updating this repository after the course to keep my experience with this stack recent!
+(Articles and topic lists may take some time to load due to render's spin-up time)

 ### [WIZR](https://www.northcoders.com/blog/wizr/) ![100% done](https://markdone.org/progress/100.png)